Updated 28/01/2026:

 Krunker: The Browser FPS That Just Keeps Going

-- Minimum highlights: Runs in modern browsers; tiny install for client.
+- Minimum highlights: Runs in modern browsers, tiny install for the client.

 OpenSpades: Voxels Meet Old-School Gunplay

-A community continuation of the Ace of Spades idea: blocky maps, tunneling, frantic firefights — and it’s absurdly light.
+A community continuation of the Ace of Spades idea: blocky maps, tunneling, frantic firefights, and it stays absurdly light.

 Zula Global: Niche Free Shooter With Featherweight Specs